This post may contain affiliate links. Read my full disclosure policy.

 - Layer into sandwiches, paninis or wraps

-Cover the chimichurri sauce with a think layer of oil when storing in the fridge to keep it vibrant green.
+- If making Chimichurri ahead, cover the chimichurri sauce with a thin layer of oil when storing it in the fridge to keep it vibrant green.

 Enjoy this flavorful Chimichurri Sauce, I know you’ll find many uses for it!